-These are the new or emerging issues in our community in 2019 that were not identified as priorities in our CHA.
+These are the new or emerging issues in our community in 2020 that were not identified as priorities in our CHA.

-- Since the transition to close labor and delivery services at Angel Medical Center and the purchase of Mission Hospital by HCA, there are fewer OBGYNs and specialty providers in the county that are able to provide for our citizens.
-In addition to OBGYNs, the following types of physicians are limited within Macon County: Pediatricians, Primary Care, Opthamologists, etc. - There have been reported increases of teen tobacco use, specifically the use of e-cigarettes and vaping products. - Macon County has been identified as having a poor record for veterans with mental health issues. - There is no forensic nurse in Macon County, so all Domestic Violence/Sexual Assault victims must travel to Asheville to be seen by a forensic nurse. - Affordable housing is limited throughout the county. - There was a Meningitis outbreak in 2018 throughout the community. - Continued need for broadband access. - A need for resources for those who are homeless.
+- The emergence of the SARS-CoV-2 novel coronavirus pandemic, which required the Macon County Health Department to retool its workforce and priorities to respond to the pandemic. - A new, permenant health director was chosen to lead the health department. - Macon County Public Health's adult dental clinic was permenantly closed. - Many businesses were temporarily shut down as a result of the pandemic. - Many Macon County citizens faced unexpected economic hardship as a result of the pandemic. - Local domestic violence center has reported an uptick in those seeking assistance. - Increased applications for well and septic placements within the county. - Limited number of mental health providers and long wait times before clients can be seen. - There have been reported increases of teen tobacco use, specifically the use of e-cigarettes and vaping products. - Macon County has been identified as having a poor record for veterans with mental health issues. - There is no forensic nurse in Macon County, so all Domestic Violence/Sexual Assault victims must travel to Asheville to be seen by a forensic nurse. - Affordable housing is limited throughout the county. - There was a Meningitis outbreak in 2018 throughout the community. - Continued need for broadband access. - A need for resources for those who are homeless.

-R Keep Track of New Initiatives and Community Changes
+Keep Track of New Initiatives and Community Changes

-Most Recent Period Actual
+Most Recent Period Actual Value